idocoh/hands-on-llms-13/modules/financial_bot/README.md

 ## 3.1.
 Local

-Run the bot locally with a predefined question:
+Run the bot locally with the DSPy optimizer and with a predefined question:
 ```shell
 make run
 ```